Buoyancy test

 1 Test description

 This test uses a cylinder floating in water.
-For different wave and initial conditions, the Buoyancy loads and Buoyancy springs from the Total hydro loads sensor are benchmarked against analytical solutions.
+For different waves and initial conditions, the Buoyancy loads and Buoyancy springs from the Total hydro loads sensor are benchmarked against analytical solutions.

 2 Model